WaleedMuslem/ADL1_Quiz/Documents/Requirement_Specification.md

 We also want to make sure that the application is not only about the manipulation of the experience, but also the ease of use of the website.
 This is because if a user enjoys the design and is able to navigate the site easily, it can be considered a success.

 The team members must work together to make sure that the application can demonstrate their skills in data manipulation and provide an enjoyable and easy-to-use experience.
 They should also show how they can work as a team.

+## Non-functionary requirements

+Performance: The app must not lag hard enough to affect the user's performance.

+Safety: The work of our app must not affect the user's PC in any negative way.

+Security: Try our best to avoid program abuse so no saved data could be stolen from the database.

+Quality: This app should have good UI, high efficiency and fun quizzes.

+Availability: This app must be available in all recognized countries of our planet, and thus, should respect lots of laws.